As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Brown and black spots with redness

-Learn more about skin infection in dogs (with pictures and veterinarian advice).
+Learn more about skin infections in dogs (with pictures and veterinarian advice).

 Brown spots on dog skin due to allergies